-For this recommendation, the Task Force expanded its review of the evidence to look at the benefits and harms of screening for hypertension caused by other medical conditions, or secondary hypertension, as well as the usual type of high blood pressure which has no clear cause, known as primary hypertension.
+For this recommendation, the Task Force expanded its review of the evidence to look at the benefits and harms of screening for hypertension caused by an underlying medical condition, known as secondary hypertension, as well as the usual type of high blood pressure, which has no clear cause, known as primary hypertension.
 However, there is limited evidence on screening for both primary and secondary hypertension, so the Task Force continues to call for more research on this important topic.

-"We know that children and teens who have high blood pressure are more likely to have it as adults.
-However, more research is needed on whether early identification and lowering of blood pressure in youth leads to improved cardiovascular health in youth or adults," says Task Force member Martha Kubik, Ph.D., R.N.
+"Children and teens who have high blood pressure are more likely to have it as adults," says Task Force member Martha Kubik, Ph.D., R.N.
+"But, we need better evidence to help us understand whether lowering blood pressure in youth leads to better cardiovascular health."